Frequently Asked Questions

 Answer: As the victorious commanding general of the Union Army, Ulysses S. Grant is credited as the defender of the Union.
 He was respected in both the North and the South.
 When he died, Grant was the most popular American - domestically and internationally.

-Question: Why is he buried in New York?
+Question: Why is the mausoleum in New York City?

 Question: Why are there no public restrooms?